mvipin/leisaac/source/leisaac/leisaac/tasks/assemble_sandwich/README.md

 ```

 **Parameters Explained:**
+- `--ingredient_type`: **NEW!** Dynamically sets which ingredient object to track during generation
+  - Options: `bread_slice_1`, `bread_slice_2`, `cheese_slice`, `patty`
+  - Must match the ingredient used in your demonstrations
+  - Automatically updates subtask object references and descriptions
 - `--generation_num_trials=20`: Number of synthetic demonstrations to generate per source demo
 - `--num_envs=1`: Number of parallel environments for generation

 **Expected Output:** Each input demonstration generates ~20 synthetic variations, significantly expanding your dataset size.

+**Important Note:** The `--ingredient_type` parameter is **required** for the sandwich assembly task to ensure MimicGen tracks the correct object during data generation.
+Make sure it matches the ingredient you demonstrated in your source dataset.

 ### Step 6: Convert IK Actions Back to Joint Space